 While I wouldn’t say that Paradise Valley is spectacular in any way, it is still quite lovely and it was nowhere near as crowded as I thought a popular tourist destination would be.
 Also, considering it’s free to enter the area, I think it’s definitely worth the visit.
 At around 30 dirhams, or €3 each way for transport and 45 dirhams, about €4.5, for the portly man’s food, it certainly is a cheap way to spend a day with nature and relax for a while.

-Laayoune, Western Sahara
+Laayoune, Capital of Western Sahara

 Yet Another Long Bus Ride